 Before we go on be sure to save your work before testing.
 When working on a flow, it often turns into a cycle of adding a modifcation, then testing it, until the flow evolves into its final state.
 In the heat of the battle it's easy to forget saving.
-After saving the flow, the changes will be available for testing in Try out.
+After saving the flow, the changes will be available for testing in Try Out.

 If you are branching at a junction followed by multiple different response possibilities, remember that Teneo evaluates the transitions in the order that they are numbered.
-The design we recommend for transitions of type Continues without input is to have the first transitions using language conditions, and the final transition as a default or fallback, in case none of the other transitions are chosen.
+The design we recommend for transitions of type Get input before continuing is unselected to have the first transitions using language conditions, and the final transition as a default or fallback, in case none of the other transitions are chosen.
 The fallback transition should be set to unconditional, and be ranked last.
 This is the design introduced in the exercise on branching at the beginning of a flow.
 Make sure your flow is doing something similar.

 If the issue has nothing to do with ordering, you may need to check the language conditions used in the transitions to be sure they are doing what you expect.
 Maybe the input triggered the flow, but failed to meet the additional constraint given by the transition condition.

-it means your solution is not using a lexical resource.
+This means your solution is not using a lexical resource.
 The resulting condition is quite strict and does not allow for alternate word forms or synonyms, making it more likely that common language variations will not be understood.

-In our use a sub-flow page we have a flow with an output node continuing to a sub-flow.
+In our use a Sub-Flow page we have a flow with an output node continuing to a Sub-Flow.
 The output tells users that we'll add the user to the mailing list.
-The sub-flow prompts the user for an email address.
+The Sub-Flow prompts the user for an email address.
 If we had designed the flow this way, it would not work, because Teneo would wait for a new input before going to the sub-flow:

 Was this page helpful?